tiagofrepereira2012/xbob.spkrec/README.rst

 TIMIT database
 ~~~~~~~~~~~~~~
 `TIMIT`_ is one of the oldest databases (year 1993) used to evaluate speaker recognition systems.
-In the following example, we use LFCC features:
+In the following example, the processing is done on the development set, and LFCC features are used:

 .. code-block:: sh